 Of course, email newsletters are only a part of email marketing, and not all that ROI comes from newsletters.
 Marketing automation also enables activity-based and lifecycle-based emails, which accounted for 30% of that revenue.
 But newsletters are still the easiest and most effective place to start your email marketing.

 One client had always intended to send a newsletter, but never got around to it.
 When we created and sent newsletters for her, she got 3 new contracts from the first 4 issues, making around $40,000 in revenue.
 In this case, the newsletter was going to an internal list of around 2000 contacts, but the service was at a high price.
-For lower cost services, you can expect more responses, but a higher response rate.
+For lower cost services, you’d get a lower revenue per response, but you would expect more responses.

 Email newsletters are a great way to keep your business top-of-mind

 Part of what drove that ROI for our client was that the email newsletter reminded existing contacts about the company.
 Newsletters are a great way of keeping in touch.